-In recognition of the prominence of HECSE and its member institutions in the design and delivery of doctoral programs in this discipline, in 2003, the U. S. Office of Special Education Programs appointed HECSE representatives to serve on a Blue Ribbon Committee in Washington, DC to review the application and evaluation process for the leadership competition for proposals for funding to support doctoral student available under Part D of the Individuals with Disabilities Education Act.
+In recognition of the prominence of HECSE and its member institutions in the design and delivery of doctoral programs in this discipline, in 2003, the U. S. Office of Special Education Programs appointed HECSE representatives to serve on a Blue Ribbon Committee in Washington, DC to review the application and evaluation process for the leadership competition for proposals for funding to support doctoral students available under Part D of the Individuals with Disabilities Education Act.
 The committee’s recommendations have served as a source of ideas for current and future changes to the leadership competition procedures.

 As the 21st century opened, HECSE initiated an awards program to recognize national leaders who have been instrumental in implementing policies that have had a major impact on the field of special education and disability services.
 To date, these awards, listed elsewhere on this site, have recognized individuals who proposed and saw to completion policy changes that have changed the lives of individuals with special needs and their families or provided support for the professionals who serve them.